duckduckgo/duckduckgo-documentation/duckduckhack/templates/templates_overview.md

 - Surf spots
 - Shark GPS locations

-#### My Spice is amazingly unique and existing template groups won't meet my needs
+#### My Instant Answer is amazingly unique and existing template groups won't meet my needs

 We encourage you to think hard about using an existing template group.
 For example, many `detail` templates accept custom handlebars sub-templates.
 Additionally, many template features can be toggled.